natashaztarora/bioinformatics_workflow_bme307/docs/workflow.md

 We will now use QIIME2 for the next steps in the workflow: these involve importing the fastq files, trimming the primers, "cleaning up" the reads the merging the forward and reverse reads, generating a table containing information on the reads and their abundance, assigning taxonomy to these reads, and carrying out statistical analyses on bacterial diversity.

 #### 3.1 Activate QIIME 2 environment
-Set the path to the correct directory after downloading the necessary folder from switchdrive (https://drive.switch.ch/index.php/s/i97MUDfcbcFNQVp)
+Set the path to the correct directory after downloading the necessary folder from Switchdrive (https://drive.switch.ch/index.php/s/i97MUDfcbcFNQVp)

-As a first step, activate QIIME with the following command:
+As a first step, activate QIIME with the following command (before doing so, navigate into the folder where you downloaded and unzipped the file from Switchdrive "Practical_materials_uploads"):

 === "Mac"